krunixbase/ai-project-assistant/README.md

-# Agent AI – asystent potwierdzenia projektu
+AI Agent – ​​Project Confirmation Assistant

-Webowa aplikacja wspierająca potwierdzanie realizacji projektów oraz komunikację z klientem.
-Projekt tworzony jako pierwsza aplikacja webowa, z naciskiem na czytelną architekturę, stabilność i możliwość dalszej rozbudowy.

-## Cel projektu

-Celem aplikacji jest:
-- wspieranie procesu potwierdzania realizacji projektu,
-- uporządkowanie komunikacji z klientem,
-- automatyzacja wybranych etapów pracy projektowej,
-- stworzenie solidnej bazy pod dalszy rozwój funkcji opartych o AI.
+A web application supporting project completion confirmation and client communication.
+This project is being developed as a first-time web application, with a focus on a clear architecture, stability, and the potential for further expansion.

+Project Goal

+The application's goal is to:
+- support the project completion confirmation process,
+- streamline client communication,
+- automate selected stages of project work,
+- create a solid foundation for further development of AI-based features.

-## Zakres (MVP)
+Scope (MVP)

-- aplikacja webowa (backend + frontend),
+- web application (backend + frontend),
-- obsługa podstawowych danych projektu,
-- logika potwierdzania etapów realizacji,
-- przygotowanie struktury pod integrację z modułami AI.

-## Technologia

-Projekt tworzony w oparciu o:
+- manage basic project data,
+- logic for confirming completion stages,
+- prepare the structure for integration with AI modules.

+Technology

+The project is based on:
 - Python
-- architekturę modułową
+- modular architecture
-- czytelną strukturę katalogów
-- możliwość łatwego testowania i rozbudowy

-Szczegóły techniczne będą rozwijane wraz z kolejnymi etapami projektu.
+- clear directory structure
+- easy testing and expansion

+Technical details will be developed as the project progresses.

-## Struktura projektu
+## Project Structure

-src/        – główna logika aplikacji tests/      – testy docs/       – dokumentacja scripts/    – skrypty pomocnicze
+src/ – main application logic
+tests/ – tests
+docs/ – documentation
+scripts/ – support scripts

-## Status projektu
+## Project Status

-Projekt w fazie inicjalnej.
-Pierwszy etap obejmuje przygotowanie struktury oraz podstawowej logiki aplikacji.
+The project is in its initial phase.
+The first stage involves preparing the structure and basic application logic.

-## Autor
+## Author
 Andrzej Dobrucki